monomadic/ni-file/README.md

 - how does DSIN work?
 They appear to use offsets within the section?
 - how is a compressed section marked as such?
+- how are checksums calculated?
+They seem to change with each save, is there a date format embedded somewhere?

+Note that checksums and file lengths for the file header are usually SKIPPED in kontakt, you can remove them entirely in some situations and the patch will still load.
+This also applies to DSIN tags.
+I think NI might have tried to make their code more efficient by directly reading offsets.